patagonaa/prometheus-mikrotik-swos-exporter/README.md

 # prometheus-mikrotik-swos-exporter
-Mikrotik SwOS exporter for Prometheus
+Mikrotik SwOS exporter for Prometheus.
+Up until version 2.12 the crossed out metrics below weren't available via SNMP yet.
+They are now, so this project is mostly unneccessary now.

 Tested with:
-- CSS326-24G-2S+ on SwOS version 2.9 to 2.12
+- CSS326-24G-2S+ on SwOS version 2.9 to 2.13
-- CSS106-1G-4P-1S on SwOS version 2.11 to 2.12
+- CSS106-1G-4P-1S on SwOS version 2.11 to 2.13
 - CRS305-1G-4S+ on SwOS version 2.12

 Currently exported metrics:
-- ~~Device Input Voltage~~ (can be read via SNMP)
+- ~~Device Input Voltage~~ (SNMP mtxrHlVoltage)
-- ~~PCB Temperature~~ (can be read via SNMP)
+- ~~PCB Temperature~~ (SNMP mtxrHlTemperature / mtxrHlProcessorTemperature)
-- SFP Temperature (can be read via SNMP since SwOS 2.12)
-- SFP Voltage (can be read via SNMP since SwOS 2.12)
-- SFP TX Bias (can be read via SNMP since SwOS 2.12)
+- ~~SFP Temperature~~ (SNMP mtxrOpticalTemperature)
+- ~~SFP Voltage~~ (SNMP mtxrOpticalSupplyVoltage)
+- ~~SFP TX Bias~~ (SNMP mtxrOpticalTxBiasCurrent)
 - SFP TX Power
 - SFP RX Power
-- PoE Current (can be read via SNMP since SwOS 2.12)
-- PoE Power (can be read via SNMP since SwOS 2.12)

-__Warning: RSTP is broken in SwOS 2.12 (at least) on the CSS106-1G-4P-1S!
-If that wasn't the case this exporter would be mostly unnecessary (see above).__
+- ~~PoE Current~~ (SNMP mtxrPOECurrent)
+- ~~PoE Power~~ (SNMP mtxrPOEPower)

-These are fetched directly from the internal API of the Web interface.
+These are fetched directly from the internal API of the web interface.
 The web interface might change in the future but this works for now.

 Other metrics (like link up/down, link speeds, rx/tx bytes etc.) should be acquired via SNMP.

-You can use the following generator.yml module for the [snmp-exporter](https://github.com/prometheus/snmp_exporter) generator to get PoE, temperature and SFP metrics:
+You can use the following generator.yml module for the [snmp-exporter](https://github.com/prometheus/snmp_exporter) generator to get PoE, temperature and SFP metrics (in addition to the usual IF-MIB statistics):
 ```yaml
 modules:
   mikrotik: